adambard/learnxinyminutes-docs/vim.html.markdown

 Vim is based on the concept on **modes**.

-- Command Mode - vim starts up in this mode, used to navigate and write commands
+- Normal Mode - vim starts up in this mode, used to navigate and write commands
 - Insert Mode  - used to make changes in your file
 - Visual Mode  - used to highlight text and do operations to them
 - Ex Mode      - used to drop down to the bottom with the ':' prompt to enter commands